learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ## Explore How JavaScript Manipulates the DOM

+We can do the _exact same_ work we did by selecting elements and deleting them with delete key in the Developer Console, with JavaScript.
+As above, we will first use JavaScript to

-With JavaScript we can view a current representation of our Document Object Model.
-But we can **also** select specific portions of the DOM, and manipulate them (which changes what shows up in a browser).
+1. View a current representation of our Document Object Model
+2. Select specific portions of the DOM, and delete them (which changes what shows up in a browser)

 Let's get to it.